Monday, May 13, 2024

 Oceanside watercolor on Yupo 26x20 inches

-Since I last posted, I now have a fully functioning new right knee, do not have an abdominal hernia and two eyes missing their cataracts.
+Since I last posted, I now have a fully functioning new right knee, do not have an abdominal hernia and have two eyes missing their cataracts.
 I feel fresh.
 Until a couple of days ago, the typical and spectacular Spring was unfurling all around me complete with its typical unfortunate chill.
 Now we have some warm.
 Was that too much to want?
 Adding to the embarrassment of riches, the northern lights have been visible everywhere this weekend but not my front yard.
 I would have driven to somewhere dark but I can`t see at night to save my life.
 That`s why my 20 year old cataracts had to go despite not being 'ready' to remove.
 With my upcoming new glasses my hope is to be able to drive after dark.
 After so many years of depending on others, this would be phenomenal.

 For the painting up above "Streamside", the Theobot Vision A I had this to say;